48 Hours in Midhurst – Insider’s Guide to a Charming South Downs Market Town

 Afternoon

-The gardens are open from April to October on Thursdays and Friday.
-Tickets must be booked in advance here.
-Access is via a complimentary shuttle bus which picks up from The Grange car park (GU29 9HD) close to the town centre.
+Visitor Information: Woolbeding Gardens is open from April to October on Thursdays and Fridays.
+Advance booking is essential, and access is via a complimentary shuttle bus from The Grange car park (GU29 9HD), just minutes from Midhurst’s town centre.

 Evening